joantolos/blog/content/blog/underwater_leadership.md

 # Avoiding mistakes and culture of fear

-“A mode in which avoiding mistakes became the primary driver for all actions”

-“Is your organization spending more energy trying to avoid errors than achieving excellence?
-We were.”
-“Going into survival mode”
+There was a moment on the submarine where everyone was more focused on not doing any more mistakes than actually doing a good job.
+The reputation was so bad that the crew didn't want to risk it anymore.

-“The best way not to make a mistake is not to do anything or make any decisions”
+When you reach that point you enter into "survival mode", and this is a mode that is fairly usual on the workplace.
+People are afraid of making mistakes and practically paralysed by fear.
+Of course, the best way not to make a mistake is not to do anything or make any decisions.

-The goal must be something NOBLE

-“The laws of nature govern a submarine, and those laws are uncaring.
-With physics, you don’t have problems; you only have the consequences of your actions.”

-“USS Santa Fe Creed

-What do we do on a day-to-day basis?
-We learn.
-Why is “learning” a better word than “training”?
-Training implies passivity; it is done to us.
-We are trained; we attend training.
-Learning is active; it is something we do.
-What do we learn?
-We learn how to prepare a submarine for success in combat.”

 # Take over

-These are just two examples of insight I gathered from the book.
+These are just examples of insight I gathered from the book.
 Overall is a very nice read.
 Again, the use case of the submarine it is very entertaining and I have enjoyed a lot learning about specifics of such complicated machine.

 If you like these kinds of books, you will enjoy it.